Pendulum (2027 film)

 Pendulum is an upcoming American horror mystery thriller film written and directed by Mark Heyman, starring Joseph Gordon-Levitt, Phoebe Dynevor, Jacki Weaver and Norman Reedus, and produced by Darren Aronofsky.

+The film is scheduled to be released in the United States on January 1, 2027.

 Premise

 At a new-age retreat in New Mexico, a couple have differing reactions to the unconventional practices of enigmatic group leader Ella Rose.